ysyk2021/building-trust-in-virtual-teams-through-effective-communication-and-accountability/src/chapter-4-1.md

-# Best Practices for Communication in Virtual Teams

 Effective communication is essential for building trust in virtual teams.
 In this chapter, we will explore best practices for communication in virtual teams.